lyz-code/blue-book/docs/orgmode.md

 Once you open one of the views you can do most of the same stuff that you on othe org mode file:

-There is still no easy way to define your [custom agenda views](https://orgmode.org/manual/Custom-Agenda-Views.html), but it looks possible [1](https://github.com/nvim-orgmode/orgmode/issues/478) and [2](https://github.com/nvim-orgmode/orgmode/issues/135).

 ### [Agenda searches](https://orgmode.org/worg/org-tutorials/advanced-searching.html#property-searches)

 When using the search agenda view you can: